 Should the P.& Z. Commission disapprove the request or property owners comprising 20% of the land area within a 200-foot radius of the conditional use permit oppose the request, a favorable vote of 6 City Commissioners is required to approve the conditional use permit.
 The applicant or persons protesting a decision of the P.& Z. Commission may appeal to the Board of Commissions within 10 days after the decision of the P. & Z. Commission.

 The applicant may withdraw applications at any time, upon written request to the city.
-The permit is issued upon verification that all conditions have been complied with and all fees have been paid.

 FREQUENTLY ASKED QUESTIONS